This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Economies d’énergie : équipez-vous d’une couette chaude pour l’hiver

 When temperatures start to drop, we dread the inevitable arrival of heating bills.
 This year, soaring prices and energy shortages only add to these concerns.
 To save money, we recommend heating less.
-But if you want to sleep warm all winter long, we recommend that you make sure you're well-equipped.
+But to sleep warmly all winter long, we recommend that you equip your home properly.

-Heating is the biggest energy consumer in the home.
-According to ADEME (Agence De l'Environnement et de la Maîtrise de l'Énergie), lowering your heating by just 1°C will reduce your consumption by 7%. !
+Heating is the biggest consumer of household energy.
+According to ADEME (Agence De l'Environnement et de la Maîtrise de l'Énergie), lowering your heating by just 1°C will reduce your consumption by 7%!

 Here are the temperatures recommended by the agency for ecological transition:

-- Bedrooms: 17°C when we sleep or when the room is unoccupied, 20°C if we stay in our room during the day.
+Bedrooms: 17°C when we're sleeping or the room is unoccupied, 20°C if we stay in our room during the day

 The ideal temperature for sleeping

-To save energy, we recommend turning down the heating in bedrooms.
+To save energy, we recommend lowering the heating in bedrooms.
 Worried about being too cold and having trouble sleeping?
-Don't worry: studies show that a higher moderate temperature contributes to quality sleep.
+Don't worry: studies show that, on the contrary, a moderate temperature contributes to quality sleep.

 1. Sleep cycles